finos/htc-grid/docs/project/getting_started/happy-path.md

    Grafana URL  -> https://k8s-grafana-grafanai-XXXXXXXXXXXX-YYYYYYYYYYY.eu-west-2.elb.amazonaws.com
    ```
 2. Then take the ADDRESS part and point at that on a browser. **Note**:It will generate a warning as we are using self-signed certificates.
 Just accept the self-signed certificate and you will be redirected to a Cognito sign in page.
-4. Please enter the username and password created in the previous section.
+3. Please enter the username and password created in the previous section.
-5. Once you are sign up  with Cognito you will be redirected to the Grafana sign in page.
+4. Once you are sign up  with Cognito you will be redirected to the Grafana sign in page.
-6. Please use the user `admin` and the password you selected at creation time to log in into Grafana.
+5. Retrieve the grafana password for the `admin` user

+    ```bash
+    make get-grafana-password TAG=$TAG REGION=$HTCGRID_REGION
+    ```

-## Uninstalling-Installing and destroying HTC grid
+## Uninstalling and destroying HTC grid
 The destruction time is about 15 min.

 1. To remove the grid resources run the following command: